top of page

 In today's fast-paced world, finding fulfilment in our work can feel like an elusive goal.

-We often get caught up in the day-to-day grind, losing sight of what truly matters and for many people in the public sector we find the additional challenge of knowing what truly matters but being unable to work in a way that aligns with our values and purpose and allows us to make the difference that we set out to achieve on that first day.
+We often get caught up in the day-to-day grind, losing sight of what truly matters and for many people in the public sector, we find the additional challenge of knowing what truly matters but being unable to work in a way that aligns with our values and purpose and allows us to make the difference that we set out to achieve on that first day.

 I've walked this path myself, and the transformation it brought to my career was nothing short of extraordinary.

-I spent over 20 years in the Police Service, a role that demanded leadership, resilience, and unwavering commitment.
 While it was deeply rewarding, and I loved being part of the service, when my role was made redundant and I had to make a decision on where my career went next I had to sit and reflect, and get clarity on what that needed to look like to ensure that it aligned with my values, needs and purpose.

-Over the years I was able to contribute in different ways.
+Over the years, I was able to contribute in different ways.
 In roles that had an impact on the public, those that had an impact on staff under my leadership and in roles that had an impact on the organisation.
-I had a huge amount of experience and a toolbox of tools and skills that I could utilise, the question I had to answer was 'what next'?
+I had a huge amount of experience and a toolbox of tools and skills that I could utilise; the question I had to answer was 'what next'?

 I also had a desire to make a difference on a more personal level, to empower others in a way that was aligned with my own values and passions.
 That's when I embarked on the journey to discover my purpose.